+Electricity Market Manipulation Cases.
+A large number of lawsuits were filed against numerous market participants in connection with the operation of the California electricity markets in 2000-2001.
+CenterPoint Energy's former affiliate, RRI, was a participant in the California markets, owning generating plants in the state and participating in both electricity and natural gas trading in that state and in western power markets generally.
+CenterPoint Energy was a defendant in approximately five of these suits.
+These lawsuits, many of which were filed as class actions, were based on a number of legal theories, including violation of state and federal antitrust laws, laws against unfair and unlawful business practices, the federal Racketeer Influenced Corrupt Organization Act, false claims statutes and similar theories and breaches of contracts to supply power to governmental entities.
 In August 2005, RRI reached a settlement with the Federal Energy Regulatory Commission (FERC) enforcement staff, the states of California, Washington and Oregon, California's three largest investor-owned utilities, classes of consumers from California and other western states, and a number of California city and county government entities that resolves their claims against RRI related to the operation of the electricity markets in California and certain other western states in 2000-2001.
-The settlement also resolves the claims of the three states and the investor-owned utilities related to the 2000-2001 natural gas markets.
-The settlement has been approved by the FERC, by the California Public Utilities Commission and by the courts in which the electricity class action cases are pending.
-Two parties have appealed the courts' approval of the settlement to the California Court of Appeals.
+The settlement has been approved by the FERC, by the California Public Utilities Commission and by the courts in which the electricity class action cases were pending.
+Two parties appealed the courts' approval of the settlement to the California Court of Appeals, but that appeal was denied and the deadline to appeal to the California Supreme Court has passed.
 A party in the FERC proceedings filed a motion for rehearing of the FERC's order approving the settlement, which the FERC denied in May 2006.
 That party has filed for review of the FERC's orders in the Ninth Circuit Court of Appeals.
-CenterPoint Energy is not a party to the settlement, but may rely on the settlement as a defense to any claims brought against it related to the time when CenterPoint Energy was an affiliate of RRI.
-The terms of the settlement do not require payment by CenterPoint Energy.
+CenterPoint Energy is not a party to the settlement, but ma

 Other Class Action Lawsuits.
 In May 2002, three class action lawsuits were filed in federal district court in Houston on behalf of participants in various employee benefits plans sponsored by CenterPoint Energy.
 Two of the lawsuits were dismissed without prejudice.
 In the remaining lawsuit, CenterPoint Energy and certain former members of its benefits committee are defendants.
 That lawsuit alleged that the defendants breached their fiduciary duties to various employee benefits plans, directly or indirectly sponsored by CenterPoint Energy, in violation of the Employee Retirement Income Security Act of 1974 by permitting the plans to purchase or hold securities issued by CenterPoint Energy when it was imprudent to do so, including after the prices for such securities became artificially inflated because of alleged securities fraud engaged in by the defendants.
 The complaint sought monetary damages for losses suffered on behalf of the plans and a putative class of plan participants whose accounts held CenterPoint Energy or RRI securities, as well as restitution.
-In January 2006, the federal district judge granted a motion for summary judgment filed by CenterPoint Energy and the individual defendants.
-The plaintiffs appealed the ruling to the Fifth Circuit Court of Appeals (Fifth Circuit), which in April 2008 affirmed the district court's ruling.
-The plaintiffs could seek rehearing of that decision by Fifth Circuit and, if that is unsuccessful, further review by the United States Supreme Court.
-CenterPoint Energy believes that this lawsuit is without merit and will continue to vigorously defend the case.
-However, the ultimate outcome of this matter cannot be predicted at this time.
+In January 2006, the federal district judge granted a motion for summary judgment filed by the Company and the individual defendants.
+The plaintiffs appealed the ruling to the Fifth Circuit Court of Appeals (Fifth Circuit).
+In April 2008, the Fifth Circuit affirmed the district court's ruling, and that ruling is not subject to further review.